 Once you have your sights on a location, next you need to pin down your date and time.
 How you do this will depend on how many people you expect to attend your NERF War as well as how well you know the individuals.

-After you’ve hosted your first NERF War then you can readjust your times.
-For example, if you end up with a larger-than-expected turnout and everyone left the game clamoring for more, then tack on two more hours for next time.
+After you’ve hosted your first NERF War, then you can readjust your times.
+For example, if you end up with a larger-than-expected turnout and everyone leaves the game clamoring for more, then tack on two more hours for next time.
 However, never make your NERF Wars longer than eight hours.
 Doing so could put players at risk of fatigue or burnout.

 Feed the Troops

 Of course, if you are hosting such an elaborate event, you are going to need to have a lunch plan in place.
 While a lunch break isn’t always necessary, it is better to plan for one.
 That way you’ll be able to keep the team’s spirit and energy up which will result in better gameplay.

 One way to organize lunch is to require everyone to bring their own.
 If you go this route, make sure that this is communicated out clearly.
 If not, you could have kids suffering more than just a rumble in their tummy.